mHollanderRN

 Forks Over Knives: Plant-Based Diet vs. Vegan Diet: What’s the Difference?
 By Brian Wendel May 9, 2019

 No added oil means just that.
 We don’t use processed oils when cooking or baking and we don’t purchase products that have oil added to them.
-We get our fat naturally, from nuts, grains, tofu & tempeh for example.
+We get our fat naturally, from nuts, grains, tofu & tempeh, for example.
 No added sugar means no processed sugar.
-I use mainly date paste or maple syrup when baking & I don’t buy products with added sugars in them.
+I use mainly date paste or maple syrup when baking & I don’t buy products with added sugars.

 A cupcake, candy bar, cookies, bread, pasta dishes, & more can be WFPB or vegan.
 Not all of these products are necessarily the healthiest of choices.
 In general, you should follow the same dietary suggestions as anyone else.
 No alcohol, avoid processed foods, read the labels, avoid added sugars & added oils by checking the ingredient list, eat a plant-based diet, exercise, etc. Don’t be a WFPB or Vegan junk food junkie!